 So I’m not knocking the teachers.
 It’s the way the system is set up.

-But because of that, students who are now moving into homeschooling from a public school setting they may need some time to, kind of, unwind.
-To kind of detox, and figure out, “Okay, how do I want to pursue learning now?”
+But because of that, students who are moving into homeschooling from a public school setting they may need some time to unwind.
+Time to detox, and figure out, “Okay, how do I want to pursue learning now?”

 Avoiding overwhelm